notofonts/noto-docs/src/miniarticles/NotoSansGothic.md

 # Noto Sans Gothic

-Noto Sans Gothic is a unmodulated (“sans serif”) design for texts in the historical Gothic script.
+Noto Sans Gothic is a unmodulated (“sans serif”) design for texts in the historical European _Gothic_ script.

 Noto Sans Gothic has multiple weights, contains 40 glyphs, 2 OpenType features, and supports 35 characters from 2 Unicode blocks: Gothic, Combining Diacritical Marks.